Tools for you and your students

 What resources does the library have to support parents during distance learning?

-Parents can check out our new Parents and Caregivers page for enrichment activities like our Spring into Reading Challenge and resources like live tutoring to assist their student.
+Parents can check out our new Parents and Caregivers page for enrichment activities and resources like live tutoring to assist their student.

-My students don’t have books in the home/need more books in their home.
-Can the library help get books to them?
+My students need more books in their home.
+How can the library help?